 Students take the field exam in the summer after their second year.
 The students will receive two field exam assignments at the beginning of summer and will need to submit their responses by the end of the summer quarter:

-(2) Write a 25-to-30-page (excluding citations) review paper: Identify a theme or a core question that arises across courses/domains/disciplines.
-An excellent review paper will provide a comprehensive discussion of this theme or question, drawing from multiple areas of literature/disciplines, critically identifying similarities, overlaps, differences, and/or conflicts, and drawing meaningful insights and conclusions from these comparisons (i.e., what you make of the similarities and differences).
+(2) Write a 25-30-page (double spaced, excluding citations) review paper.
+Identify a common theme or a core question that arises across multiple courses/domains/disciplines in our field.
+An excellent review paper will provide a comprehensive discussion of this theme or question, drawing from multiple literatures or research domains, and identify similarities, overlaps, differences, and/or conflicts to ask critical questions and draw meaningful insights and conclusions across domains (e.g., what you make of the similarities and differences you have noted, what new insights you can generate about them, what framework you would propose to integrate them, etc.).
 Consider also what is missing.
 Are there gaps in the literature, promising avenues suggested by adjacent literatures, or unexplored mechanisms worthy of attention?
-Reference list is expected to be around 40-80 citations.
-The students may discuss the potential topic and scope with faculty before starting to write this paper.
+In short, identify a big theme, idea, or question that emerges across different research areas and offer a critical discussion of it.
+Your reference list should be approximately 40-80 citations.
+You may discuss the potential topic and scope of your paper with faculty before you begin.

 VI.
 Teaching Requirement